fhqxa/CSTS/README.md

-# CSTS: Exploring Class-specific and Task-shared Embedding Representation for Few-shot Learning in One Line of Code
+# CSTS: Exploring Class-specific and Task-shared Embedding Representation for Few-shot Learning
 (accepted to TNNLS 2024).

 PyTorch implementation of